Frequently asked questions

 Workshops are led by experienced graduate students, faculty, and staff from departments throughout the university.
 These facilitators draw on their experiences as graduate TAs and RAs.
 Workshops are designed to provide a forum for discussing effective teaching and/or working in a research setting, allowing you to raise questions and concerns and to interact with workshop facilitators and fellow graduate students.

-What should TAs/RAs do if they can’t attend?
+What should TAs/RAs do if they cannot attend?

-If your department requires you to attend conference workshops, but you are not able to attend, please notify your department.
+If your department requires you to attend conference workshops but you are not able to attend, please notify your department.
+If you would like to meet with a CTL consultant to talk about workshop topics you’re particularly interested in and to pick up a conference packet, please email firstname.lastname@example.org to set up an appointment.

 What if Conference workshops conflict with department events scheduled for the same day or time?

 Department events take precedence over the TA/RA Conference.
 Many departments have recommended specific conference workshops for their graduate students to attend.
-Contact your department to find out which workshops they recommend.
+Contact your department to find out which workshops your department recommends.

 You are invited to attend as much of the Conference as possible at those times when workshops do not conflict with department meetings or events.